fridenmf/SimpleThreadModules/README.md

       }
     }

-Ok, this is what this framework has at the moment, but it will probably be extended by lots of more stuff.
-I'm gladly accepting feedback, specially if you have a proposal for a new class that would add some awesome functionality.
+Ok, this is what this framework has at the moment, but it will probably be extended with lots of more stuff.
+I'm gladly accepting feedback, especially if you have a proposal for a new class that would add some awesome functionality.
 I will post contact information here shortly.
-Now go play with the framework^^
+Now go play with the framework. ^^